 **There are supplemental application forms for all applicants on this program.
 Contact your Education Abroad Advisor before applying for this program.**

 Students often cite the unique homestay experience as one of the hallmark of the KIIS Merida summer program.
 Students learn firsthand about daily life in Mexico, its institutions, social customs and cultural practices.
 Students typically take part in family activities, going to parties and outings, attending cultural and sporting events, and sometimes taking weekend trips with their families.

 On the day of arrival in Merida, there is a program orientation and a walking tour of the city.
 Students also first meet and begin living with their homestay families.
 Classes begin thereafter.
 Students have most weekends free.

 Students will earn transfer credit from Western Kentucky University.
 For all successfully completed courses, the credit hours, course title and course equivalency will be indicated on the UK transcript.
 Students must complete the coursework during this program according to the established guidelines by WKU.
-The grades earned will be important to progression in future academic endeavors, including graduate or professional school.
-However, the grades earned will NOT be indicated on the UK transcript.
-For more information visit the Education Abroad Academic Credit website.
+The grades earned will be important to progression in future academic endeavors, including graduate or professional school; however the grades earned will NOT be indicated on the UK transcript.
+For more information visit the Academic Credit website.